Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Select one of the other players/cubes on the world map, you will see the target coordinates change to the selected location, and the target velocity points to the location with a magnitude equal to "Max speed:".

+After receiving "Change velocity" command, if the player cannot change to the target velocity, due to a limitation of fuel or a limitation of power, it will try to change to the closet velocity at that direction.
+If that is not possible, it will decelerate.

+Since "Change velocity" is a one-off command, tt would be quite difficult to control the target by "Change velocity" given the time delay.
+Typically, "Move to location" is simpler to use.

+#### Execute warning